bolorundurowb/meerkat/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE) [![NuGet Badge](https://buildstats.info/nuget/meerkat)](https://www.nuget.org/packages/meerkat) [![Build Status](https://app.travis-ci.com/bolorundurowb/meerkat.svg?branch=master)](https://app.travis-ci.com/bolorundurowb/meerkat)

 An ODM (Object Document Mapper) library aiming to replicate as much as is necessary, functionality in NodeJS's [mongoose](https://www.npmjs.com/package/mongoose).
-For those who may not know, mongoose is a JavaScript ODM wrapper library around the native MongoDB library that simplifies data access by simplifying the API surface.
+For those who may not know, mongoose is a JavaScript ODM wrapper library around the native MongoDB library that simplifies data access by simplifying the API surface. meerkat is a wrapper over the official MongoDB client library and aims to simplify common data access logic.
+This library also adds support for the `DateOnly` and `TimeOnly` introduced in .NET 6.

 This library was named `meerkat` as a homage to `mongoose` because a meerkat is a mongoose.
 I know, I am hilarious like that.
 Please be sure to star ⭐️ this project if you think it's cool or useful.